Ryan-ford25/Milestone_Project2/README.md

 ## User Experience (UX)

-The quiz is built with the player in mind, offering an engaging and immersive experience.
-Designed for music enthusiasts of all ages, from casual listeners to die-hard fans, it provides an interactive challenge tailored to their knowledge levels.
-Below are the key user-centric principles that make the game fun, intuitive, and rewarding for all music lovers:
+The game has been built with solely the user in mind, it offers an engaging and immersive experienced designed for all ages.
+Below are the key user-centric principles that make it fun and rewarding for all users:

-1. **Engaging & Fun Experience** – The quiz is designed to be entertaining, immersive, and enjoyable for all music lovers
+1. **Engaging & Fun Experience** – The game is designed to be entertaining, immersive, and enjoyable for everyone
-2. **Easy-to-Use Interface** – A clean, intuitive UI ensures seamless navigation and accessibility for players of all skill levels
+2. **Easy-to-Use Interface** – A clean, intuitive UI ensures seamless navigation and accessibility for players of all ages
-3. **Responsive & Fast-Paced Gameplay** – Players answer multiple-choice questions against the clock, keeping the game dynamic and exciting
+3. **Responsive & Fast-Paced Gameplay** – Playeres memorise and relay a given sequence that gets longer each round
 4. **Competitive & Replayable** – A leaderboard system encourages users to return, improve their scores, and challenge friends
-5. **Interactive Feedback** – Instant response to answers (correct/incorrect) enhances the learning experience and player satisfaction
+5. **Interactive Feedback** – Instant updates to the score and lives left for correct or incorrect inputs provides a learning experience and player satisfaction
-6. **Mobile-Friendly Design** – Optimized for desktop and mobile play to ensure accessibility anytime, anywhere
+6. **Mobile-Friendly Design** – The game has been optimised for all screen sizes from desktops to mobiles allowing better accessibility from anywhere at any time
-7. **Encourages Learning & Memory Recall** – Combining music knowledge with trivia boosts memory retention and cognitive skills
+7. **Encourages Memory Recall** – Boosts memory rentention and cognitive functions

 <br>
 <hr>